-Nothing beats the fresh produce that becomes available this month, and if you’ve grown it yourself, so much the better!
-New potatoes, salad and strawberries – all should be ready to harvest now, so enjoy the fruits of your labours, along with the longer evenings and even more sunshine!
+Nothing beats the fresh produce that becomes available this month, and if you’ve grown it yourself, the taste is so much better!
+New potatoes, salad and strawberries – all should be ready to harvest in June, so enjoy the fruits of your labour, along with the longer evenings and even more sunshine!

 If time is limited in the garden this month, here are our top ten tips:

-- Water your plants regularly (bedding plants will need it once a day and shrubs, roses and perennials every other day) and feed them with a slow release fertiliser every few months.
+- Water your plants regularly (bedding plants will need it once a day and shrubs, roses and perennials every other day) and feed bedding plants with a liquid feed every few weeks to keep them blooming and looking good.

 - Prune spring flowering shrubs such as Ribes and Forsythia.

-- Plant roses and remember to feed well with a slow release rose fertiliser.
+- Plant roses and remember to feed well with a slow release rose food.

 - Hoe borders regularly to keep down weeds.

-- Stake tall plants such as Delphiniums and Foxgloves.
+- Provide supports for tall plants such as Delphiniums and Foxgloves.

 - Harvest lettuce, radish and other salad crops.